 Did your dad always have an impeccable sense of direction that guided your family through every summer vacation, but now he needs to pull out a map?
 Chances are, that’s a normal part of aging.
 But what if your dad gets lost on his way to the same grocery store he’s gone to for 15 years?
 Or takes the wrong turn on his routine morning walk around the block?
 If your mom or dad has multiple episodes of being disoriented in familiar places, that may be a sign of more significant memory loss.

-We all have days where we put less effort into our appearance (messy hair and sweat pants, anyone?) but if your mom goes days without brushing her teeth or changing her clothes, or if she appears to be avoiding bathing altogether, that might be a cause for concern.
-If you can’t see your mom every day, some things to look for when you visit are unkempt hair, uncommonly bad breath or stained clothes.
+We all have days where we put less effort into our appearance (messy hair and sweat pants, anyone?)
+But, if your mom goes days without brushing her teeth or changing her clothes, or if she appears to be avoiding bathing altogether, that might be a cause for concern.

 Have you ever been in a panic over misplacing something important and thought to yourself “where is the last place I had it?”
 People with memory loss have a really hard time answering that question, so a lot of their stuff, important, mundane, or anywhere in between, gets lost and stays lost.
 Also, people with memory loss sometimes stash things away in “safe” places and forget where they are, compounding the lost-and-can’t-be-found conundrum.